 Short-term investments are classified based on the maturity date of the related securities.
 Based on the nature of the assets, the Company's short-term investments, which are government securities, are classified as available-for-sale and are recorded at their estimated fair value as determined by prices for identical or similar securities at the balance sheet date.
 The Company's short-term investments consist of Level 2 financial instruments in the fair value hierarchy.
 Unrealized gains and losses are recorded as a component of other comprehensive loss within stockholders' deficit on the condensed consolidated balance sheets.
-Realized gains and losses are included as other income (expense) in the accompanying condensed consolidated statements of operations and comprehensive income.
+Realized gains and losses are included as other income (expense) in the accompanying condensed consolidated statements of operations and comprehensive income (loss).
 The cost basis for realized gains and losses on available-for-sale securities is determined on a specific identification basis.
 Management determines the appropriate classification of its investments at the time of purchase and reevaluates such determination at each balance sheet date.
 The Company periodically reviews its investments for unrealized losses other than credit losses and whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
 In determining whether the carrying value is recoverable, management considers the following factors:

-whether the investment has been in a continuous realized loss position for over 12 months; the duration to maturity of investments; intention and ability to hold the investment to maturity and if it is not more likely than not that we will be required to sell the investment before recovery of the amortized cost basis; the credit rating, financial condition and near-term prospects of the issuer; and the type of investments made. ъ.
-The Company recorded \$1,000 of unrealized gains and \$2,000 of unrealized losses related to short-term investments as of June 30, 2021 and
+- whether the investment has been in a continuous realized loss position for over 12 months; - the duration to maturity of investments; - intention and ability to hold the investment to maturity and if it is not more likely than not that we will be required to sell the investment before recovery of the amortized cost basis; - [] the credit rating, financial condition and near-term prospects of the issuer; and - □ the type of investments made.

-The Company recorded \$1,000 of unrealized gains and \$2,000 of unrealized losses related to short-term investments as of June 30, 2021 and December 31, 2020, respectively.
+The Company recorded \$4,000 of unrealized losses and \$2,000 of unrealized losses related to short-term investments as of September 30, 2021 and December 31, 2020, respectively.
 To date, the Company has not identified any unrealized losses other than credit losses for its short-term investments as determined by prices for identical or similar securities at the balance sheet date.
 The Company's short-term investments consist of Level 2 financial instruments in the fair value hierarchy.